SysEvo/Circadian_clock_Neurospora/README.md

 # Circadian_clock_Neurospora
-Modeling the circadian clock of the fungi Neurospora crassa.
+Evolutionary dynamic of a model of the *Neurospora crassa* circadian clock

 The codes in matlab language for the comparison of the deterministic and stochastic simulations in the two environments (Light:Dark and Dark:Dark) and with the same parameters are divided in three files groups:
 The files containning the models to the deterministic and stochastic simulations are named as: